witekbobrowski/humblecritic/README.md

 And thats basically it.

-Note: To access some services (like goodreads) the scripts needs to have api keys.
+Note: To access some services (like goodreads) the script needs to have api keys.
 You will be promped to pass these in if needed.

 ## Usage